SoftCottage/startup/README.md

 ### Elevator pitch

 Speak again the ancient oaths, and return to men the Shards they once lost.
 The Knights Radiant must stand again.
+Answer each question truthfully to find out which Order you belong to, and what spren is looking for you.

 ### Design